Disinfecting surfaces to prevent Covid often all for show, CDC advises

-(CNN) -- The risk of surface transmission of Covid-19 is low, the US Centers for Disease Control and Prevention said Monday.
-Far more important is airborne transmission -- and people who obsessively disinfect surfaces may be doing more harm than good.
+The risk of surface transmission of Covid-19 is low, the US Centers for Disease Control and Prevention said Monday.
+Far more important is airborne transmission -- and people who obsessively disinfect surfaces may be doing more harm than good..

 "CDC determined that the risk of surface transmission is low, and secondary to the primary routes of virus transmission through direct contact droplets and aerosols," Vincent Hill, Chief of the Waterborne Disease Prevention Branch, said on a CDC-sponsored telephone briefing.